pex-tool/pex/README.rst

     deps = pex
     commands = pex . -o dist/app.pex

-Then ``tox -e package`` will produce a relocateable copy of your application that you can copy to staging or production environments.
+Then ``tox -e package`` will produce a relocatable copy of your application that you can copy to staging or production environments.